jqmcrvlh/standard-deviation-bands/README.md

 # standard-deviation-bands
-The code is a version of Dirk Eddelbuettel code.
-It uses a few standard finance packages for R.
+The code is a version in R using a few standard finance packages for Finacial Markets.